 - Public Relations – Including Earned Media, Customer Outreach, etc.

 Experts suggest that a mix of all of these strategies work best.
 Studies show that a combination of traditional and digital yield the best results because the efforts complement and magnify the strengths of each medium.

-In recognizing the importance of marketing mix, It helps to truly understand your target customer intimately.
+Recognising the importance of marketing mix It helps to truly understand your target customer intimately.

 In evolving companies, you have to make sure you have the processes in place to create the products and meet demand.
 The larger a company becomes, the more difficult it can be as the number of people that touch a product – from creation to end user – grows.